ivan-guerra/programmador.com/content/posts/binary-rain.md

 }
 ```

-The main loop continuously draws the screensaver with a delay in between
+The main loop continuously draws the screensaver with a delay between updates.
-updates.
 If the user presses any key, the application exits.

 Here's what the screensaver looks like in action: